-3. Talk to Your Vendors about Postponing and Your Options

 - If you’re considering postponing or scaling down, definitely check with your vendors.
 You’ll want to take a look at your current contracts, while also checking with them to see if they’re making any exceptions.
 If you signed the original contract before COVID-19 came in like a wrecking ball in March, you’ll want to see if your vendors are adding any pandemic related provisions.
-Before the coronavirus pandemic was a thing, a date change would often result in forfeiting the deposit.
+Before the coronavirus pandemic was a thing, a date change in the event industry would often result in forfeiting the deposit.
 But try not to panic just yet!
-This Coronavirus (COVID-19) scenario isn’t really anything we’ve ever seen before.
-Check with your vendors to see if they’re making any exceptions to their policies due to the recent events.
+If postponing due to the Coronavirus (COVID-19), most vendors are allowing this at no or minimal penalty.
+Check with your vendors to see if they’re making any exceptions to their policies due to the pandemic.
 In my area, I’m hearing that a lot of vendors are trying to help their clients figure out a date change, while encouraging their clients not to completely cancel.
 Be prepared that if you do decide to completely cancel your event, you may forfeit the deposit, be billed for the time and materials spent, or be bound by other contractural obligations.

 3. Scale Down the Guest List

-- If your wedding falls after the 15-day time period of recommended quarantine (10 people or less), which would be after March 30th, you might still consider scaling your event size way down (please also double check HERE to see if regulations have changed).
-With this scenario rapidly changing, we’re not quite sure what later Spring and Summer weddings will look like.
-However, we should still keep in mind that the CDC has recommended smaller events (50 or less) through May 10th.
-We’re of course hopeful that things will look a lot more stable by summer, but it seems very likely that the Coronavirus (COVID-19) will still be at least a minor factor to consider.
-Depending on where you are in the planning process, it may make sense for you to scale down the guest list and cut out international and cross-country guests.
+- Before COVID-19, a common wedding guests count we used to see was 150-200 people.
+However, you might still consider scaling your event size way down (please also double check HERE to see if regulations have changed, as well as your state and local governments).
+We’re of course hopeful that things will look a lot more stable by 2021, but it seems very likely that the Coronavirus (COVID-19) will still be at least a minor factor to consider.
+Depending on where you are in the planning process, it would definitely make sense for you to scale down the guest list and cut out international and cross-country guests.
 Check out this resource about what’s called a “Micro Wedding”, to see if this might be the best option for you.

-**Clean copy**